gorillalabs/sparkling/articles/getting_started.md

 ### Passing Functions to sparkling

 Spark’s API relies heavily on passing functions in the driver program to run on the cluster.
-Flambo makes it easy and natural to define serializable Spark functions/operations and provides two ways to do this.
+Sparkling makes it easy and natural to define serializable Spark functions/operations and provides two ways to do this.
 So, in order for your functions to be available on the cluster, the namespaces containing them need to be (AOT-)compiled.
 That's usually no problem, because you should uberjar your project to deploy it to the Cluster anyhow.